Aqua Nor 2021 - Trondheim, Norway

 Norway has for decades been the strongest and by far the largest salmon producer in the world.
 Norway's geography with extensive coastal areas and fjords represents ideal conditions for offshore/sea-based aquaculture production.

-With about 50% of the global production, Norway is the leading producer of atlantic salmon in front of other important salmon producing nations such as Chile and UK.
+With about 50% of the global production, Norway is the leading producer of atlantic salmon in front of other important salmon producing nations such as Chile and Scotland.
 The Norwegian aquaculture industry has set important growth rates over the last years and according to a report from EY from 2017 the growth rate of the aquaculture globally is expected to increase further in the years to come.
 By 2025 the share of the aquaculture industry in global fish production is expected to reach 52% and thus surpassing wild catch fisheries.

 Trends and investments in the Norwegian aquaculture industry

 The aquaculture industry in Norway is already strong and well-established, but still has a strong focus on getting a larger share of the increasing demand of fish and seafood on the world market.
 The 2017 report from EY Norway is pointing out that Norways current salmon production, though important, is representing below 2% of the global seafood farming all species included, which leaves potential for gaining a considerably larger share of the market.

-As emphasized also in th EY report, the aquaculture industry in Norway is covering the entire value chain of the industry with both broodstock, smolt, grow-out and processing facilities and all steps are to be taken into consideration in the development of the industry.
-The industry in Norway has among other in recent years been focusing on building a more efficient and expanded fish processing industry to keep a larger share of the value-add processing of the fish raw material in Norway.
+As emphasized also in the EY report, the aquaculture industry in Norway is covering the entire value chain of the industry with both broodstock, smolt, grow-out and processing facilities and all steps are to be taken into consideration in the development of the industry.
+The industry in Norway has among other in recent years been focusing on building a more efficient and expanded fish processing industry to keep a larger share of the value-added processing of the fish raw material in Norway.

 The Norwegian aquaculture and fish processing industry has a continued focus on strengthening the industries and keeping a strong postition on the global aquaculture market.
 Focus areas within the aquaculture and fish processing industry in Norway are among other increased efficiency, improved technology, fish health, biological challenges, digitalization and sustainable solutions.